 - Inwood Estates Vineyards, Winery & Bistro

-Guests will also enjoy learning the history of Fredericksburg, a town settled by primarily German immigrants, with a special, private presentation by a local expert, and then a guided tour of the Pioneer Museum.
-We will then take a mini-coach tour of Fredericksburg led by another local history expert.
+Guests will also enjoy learning the history of Fredericksburg, a town settled by primarily German immigrants, with a special, private presentation by a local expert.
+We will then take a mini-coach tour of Fredericksburg.

-As you can see, this is a very full tour of the Texas Hill Country, including wineries, restaurants, and so much more.
+As you can see, this is a very full tour of the Texas Hill Country, including wineries, restaurants, and so much more in just three days!
 Maybe the best part, you get to do all of this without having to worry about driving!
 A luxury mini-coach will be used during the entire tour which includes Wi-Fi, overheard storage, and power/USB outlets.
-Accommodations for all six nights at the Fredericksburg Inn & Suites, with newly-renovated rooms and lobby areas, and the Holiday Inn Austin Airport, are also included in the tour price.
+Accommodations for both nights at the Fredericksburg Inn & Suites, with newly-renovated rooms and lobby areas, are also included in the tour price.